DrunkBearEKB/screenshoter/README.md

 A program for creating screenshots of the screen.

-After launching, the program waits for pressing the keyboard shortcut Ctrl and Printscreen.
+After launching, the program waits for pressing the keyboard shortcut `Ctrl + Printscreen`.
 Then you should select the part of the screen that you would like to capture.
 The resulting image will be saved to the clipboard, and the result will be shown.

-You can also compile it by running the executable bat file `exe_creator.bat`
+If you have a <ins>Windows</ins> operating system, you can also compile it by running the bat executable file `exe_creator.bat`.
+This script will save the resulting executable (exe) file to the folder `D:\MyConsoleUtils`

 ---